Agriculture

 The history of wheat in India is deeply rooted.
 It is believed that the Aryans were the first to introduce wheat grains to the country.
 Wheat's centre of origin is South Western Asia, marking its historical significance in our culture.

-Steps of Wheat Cultivation in India
+What are the Steps Involved in Wheat Cultivation in India?

-Soil & Climate Requirements for Wheat Cultivation
+Soil & Climate Requirements

-Land Preparation for Wheat Cultivation
+Land Preparation

 Sowing Method of Wheat